Josh Bell Player Props: Marlins vs. Yankees

-On Friday, Josh Bell (.564 slugging percentage in past 10 games, including three home runs) and the Miami Marlins face the New York Yankees, whose starting pitcher will be Randy Vasquez.
-First pitch is at 6:40 PM ET.
+On Saturday, Josh Bell (batting .308 in his past 10 games) and the Miami Marlins play the New York Yankees, whose starting pitcher will be Michael King.
+First pitch is at 4:10 PM ET.

-In his most recent appearance, he smacked two homers in his previous game (going 2-for-4) against the Reds.
+He hit a home run while going 1-for-4 in his previous game against the Yankees.

 Josh Bell Game Info & Props vs. the Yankees